opendocsg/slw-judgments-backfill/2009_SGHC_45/report.md

 prior experience in machine design generally.
 He has also accepted that the defendant’s expert is much more experienced in this area than he is.

 47     Where commercial success of an invention is concerned, this factor alone is not conclusive.
 A product that sells well is not necessarily novel or one involving an inventive step.
 Good advertising, marketing and pricing could also play a part.
 The converse is also true.
-As stated in _Main-Line Corporate Holdings Ltd v United Overseas Bank Ltd_ [2007] 1 SLR 1021 at [71]:
+As stated in _Main-Line Corporate Holdings Ltd v United Overseas Bank Ltd_ <span class="citation">[2007] 1 SLR 1021</span> at [71]:

  Something that is new and inventive does not automatically become an overnight success or “the next big thing”.
 Even if it is not, like the plaintiff’s Teh Kor Lak said, “a big deal”, it is nevertheless something new and inventive which, after the invention is known, others may wish they had thought of or wonder why they had never thought of it.
 Some patents achieve much more commercial success and are more life-changing than (many) others.
 The fact that the invention has not been widely adopted in the credit card industry is therefore not an adverse reflection on its inventive quality.